NethServer/ns8-mail/README.md

 For **Postfix** the commands are similar.
 Custom configuration is saved in the `postfix-custom` volume.
 Edit it with:

+    # print the config values that differ from Postfix defaults
+    # WARNING! changing one of them may be dangerous!
+    podman exec -ti dovecot doveconf -n
+    # start the editor
     podman exec -ti postfix vi /etc/postfix/main.cf.d/myoverride.cf
     systemctl --user reload postfix